kamilburda/batcher/docs/sections/Customization/Actions.md

 This prevents potential confusion when other actions are applied that could affect the image/layer extents (e.g. `Resize to layer size` in Export Layers).
 You can always move this action lower as needed.

-The background is merged automatically at the end of processing as the `Merge background` action is automatically added.
-See `Merge background` below for more information.
+The background is merged automatically at the end of processing as the `Merge Background` action is automatically added.
+See `Merge Background` below for more information.

-For Export Layers and Edit Layers, the background layers are excluded from processing by default as the `Not background` condition is automatically added and enabled.
+For Export Layers and Edit Layers, the background layers are excluded from processing by default as the `Not Background` condition is automatically added and enabled.

-#### Insert foreground
+#### Insert Foreground

 Inserts a new layer in front of the current layer.

 For Export Layers and Edit Layers, the _green_ color tag is used as foreground by default.

-The `Merge foreground` action is added automatically.
-For Export Layers and Edit Layers, the `Not foreground` condition is added automatically.
+The `Merge Foreground` action is added automatically.
+For Export Layers and Edit Layers, the `Not Foreground` condition is added automatically.

-For more information, see `Insert background` above.
+For more information, see `Insert Background` above.

-#### Merge background
+#### Merge Background

-*Only available if `Insert background` is added*
+*Only available if `Insert Background` is added*

-Merges already inserted background (via `Insert background`, see above) into the current layer.
+Merges already inserted background (via `Insert Background`, see above) into the current layer.

 When exporting, the background is merged automatically.
 However, if needed, you can reorder this action to perform the merge earlier and then apply actions on the current layer, now merged with the background.